mekonmelon/aegis-operations-platform/README.md

 # Aegis

 Aegis is a frontend prototype for a real-time crisis operations platform.
-It presents a polished, offline-capable command-center dashboard using local mock data only—there is no backend, authentication, database, or external map/API integration.

 ## Run locally